pickettbd/minimap2AlnPacbToRef-slurmPipeline/README.md

 Please run steps 00 and 01 to see instructions on how to set things up regarding where the assembly and reads are supposed to be located.
 There will also be a description of how to specify certain options to the pipeline using `data/vars-longAln.list`.
 The output alignments will be in the `data/alignments` directory.

+## Licensing and Citation
+Please see the `LICENSE` file for licensing information.
+Please cite the author and this GitHub Repo if you rely on this repo for a project that ends up being published in any kind of peer-reviewed publication or presentation.
+Please include a link.